 EXPLORE TALKEETNA VILLAGE

-Talkeetna was not really in my Alaska Itinerary, but since I was able to explore Denali in a day, I decided to head to Talkeetna and it was the best decision!
+Talkeetna was NOT really in my initial Alaska Itinerary, but since I was able to explore Denali in a day, I decided to head to Talkeetna and it was the best decision!
 Talkeetna is situated just outside Denali National Park, and it is a classic artsy Alaskan village with great views of Mt.
 Denali (if you are at the right place and time!).
 This is one of the best places to catch a plane ride to explore the nearby glaciers and mountain ranges!

 Also, walk around the village and take pictures of the historic buildings, and grab a coffee at one of the cute cafes, walk by the river for outstanding views and visit the local shops and galleries.
 I just love the vibe and the laid-back lifestyle in Talkeetna, and I think you will too!